V4Fire/Client/src/components/base/b-router/README.md

   router.push('/components/friends/:userId', {meta: {scroll: {x: 0, y: 100}}});
   ```

-Keep in mind that all `query` and `params` parameters will be normalized to `'true'/'false'/'null'/'undefined'` and
-string numbers will be cast to their JS equivalents.
+Note that all `query` and `params` parameters will be normalized to `'true'/'false'/'null'/'undefined'`, and string-based numbers will be cast to their JavaScript equivalents.

 ```js
 // These two transitions are equal